 AIARE Course Leader & Instructor, EMT, Ski guide

-Greg has worked at Aspen Expeditions since 2008 as ski guide and Level 1 & 2 AIARE instructor avalanche education course instructor.
+Greg has worked at Aspen Expeditions since 2008 as ski guide and Level 1 & 2 AIARE avalanche education course instructor.
 Greg is also a full member of Mountain Rescue Aspen and a certified Emergency Medical Technician (EMT).

 Greg loves to travel and explore the globe and some of his adventures have taken to Nepal and Bolivia.
 Born and raised in Aspen, Greg still calls the Roaring Fork Valley home.

 Greg's other passion is food.
 He often works as a private chef for families or events, which makes him a sought-after hut trip partner.